unitoftime/ecs/README.md

 ###
 [![Build](https://github.com/unitoftime/ecs/actions/workflows/build.yml/badge.svg)](https://github.com/unitoftime/ecs/actions/workflows/build.yml)

 This is an ecs library I wrote for doing game development in Go.
 I'm actively using it and its pretty stable, but I do find bugs every once in a while.
-That said, the APIs might change in the future, because I haven't finalized how iteration will be performed because I wasn't able to find near-native-performance iterator in Go that doesn't require me to leak the underlying slices back to the user, though that is an option I guess...
+I might vary the APIs in the future if native iterators are added.

 ### Overview
 Conceptually you can imagine an ECS as one big table, where an `Id` column associates an *Entity Id* with various other component columns.
 Kind of like this: